 If you’re a healthy adult, you can usually treat mild to moderate dehydration by drinking more fluids, such as water or a sports drink (Gatorade, Powerade, others).

 Treat children and older adults with greater caution.
-Call your family doctor right away if your loved one:
+You may need to seek immediate medical attention from a physician who specializes in family medicine if your loved one:

 Go to the nearest hospital emergency room or call 911 or your emergency medical number if you think a child or older adult is severely dehydrated.
 You can help prevent dehydration from becoming severe by carefully monitoring someone who is sick and giving fluids, such as an oral rehydration solution (Pedialyte, others) at the first sign of diarrhea, vomiting or fever and by encouraging children to drink plenty of water before, during and after exercise.